euoia/blog/content/blog/neovim-dot-app/index.md

 What I did after this was create a separate profile for Neovim in iTerm2 that runs the following at startup: `nvim && exit`.
-This option is under Profiles > General as "send text at start) in the iTerm2 (and now Neovim) preferences.
+This option is under Profiles > General as "send text at start") in the iTerm2 (and now Neovim) preferences.

 ![iTerm2 config](./iterm2-config.png)